 So here’s an idea: if you want to try something new, don’t call it a project or a plan—define a clear hypothesis and consider it an experiment.
 That’s a great way to manage expectations because failure becomes an inherent possibility.
 For instance, suppose you had the idea that cutting the text of your CEO’s New Year's message by 50% and including a short video instead would generate 25% more views.
 It’s worth a try, right?
 Now imagine committing to one experiment per month.
 Think of how much you could learn if you weren’t afraid of being wrong some of the time.

 7. Take Gamification Seriously

-8. Get the Most from Your Aging Workforce
+8. Get the Most from Your Ageing Workforce

 Older workers—those who are at or approaching the traditional retirement age of 65—are the fastest-growing segment of the workforce.
 It’s therefore no surprise that a recent survey by the Society for Human Resource Management, conducted in partnership with the AARP, found that nearly half of all employers think the loss of older workers over the coming decade will be a problem.

 Older workers have a wealth of knowledge that’s often critical to an organization’s daily operations, and many companies have begun instituting mentorship programs that encourage younger employees to learn from their older peers.
 Research also suggests that putting old and young workers together boosts the performance of both groups.
 Their matching interests—which include work being a source of social interaction—make them good allies, and because they’re at different life stages, they tend to work well together and be less competitive with one another.
 A further benefit of the older generation is their relatively stable work habits compared to millennials.
 More than 90% of millennials expect jobs to last less than three years.
 Such mercenary attitudes make long-term employees even more valuable.
 In 2018, try to find ways to communicate and embrace the beneficial relationship between aging workers, millennials, and employers.